 What is the difference between Fan Camping and Preferred Camping?

-Preferred Camping is generally located much closer to the track and tends to have more families.
+Preferred Camping is generally located much closer to the track, tends to have more families, and is more expensive.

 Is camping based on reservations or first-come basis?